networkslab/BagGraph/README.md

 ## Contributors:
 Antonios Valkanas & Soumyasundar Pal (equal first authors), Florence Regol, Mark Coates (Prof. Mcgill University)

-When the datasets are small enough we include them in the repository, otherwise we point to the original source where they can be downloaded.
-We provide all pre-processing code and the plotting code for the diagrams in the paper.

 ## Getting Started